-There’s an ancient battle raging everyday in breweries around the world.
+There’s an ancient battle raging every day in breweries around the world.
 The battle is to protect your beer from dastardly bacteria that want to invade and spoil it.
 We’re not fighting alone, though.
-The yeast that ferment the beer do a lot of the antibacterial work themselves.
+The yeast that ferments the beer does a lot of the antibacterial work themselves.
 They make beer into a pretty inhospitable environment for bacterial growth, with a low pH and lots of alcohol, but bacteria are tough little buggers.
 Let’s take a little journey through some of the science of beer.
 This post is a salute to the complex microbiology of beer and beer brewing as well as the men and women who developed and continue to develop modern brewing

-No one knows exactly how beer originated, but it is thought to be the oldest fermented beverage.
-It is very possible that grain stocks contaminated with natural yeasts just happened to ferment, perhaps after getting wet during a flood.
-Eventually, some adventurous soul tasted the resulting liquid and decided it was good, maybe even great, but it is hard to believe that he or she could have realized that this discovery would change the world.
-The brewing of beer has been called mankind’s oldest form of biotechnology, though for most of history we didn’t understand anything about the biology behind the technology.
+No one knows how beer originated, but it is thought to be the oldest fermented beverage.
+It is possible that grain stocks contaminated with natural yeasts just happened to ferment, perhaps after getting wet during a flood.
+Eventually, some adventurous souls tasted the resulting liquid and decided it was good, maybe even great, but it is hard to believe that he or she could have realized that this discovery would change the world.
+The brewing of beer has been called mankind’s oldest form of biotechnology.
+For most of history, we didn’t understand anything about the biology behind the technology.
 We know that the fermenting of various grains, which I’ll generally call “brewing,” goes back at least thousands of years.

 How Beer Is Made

-The traditional brewery (building containing a brew house) was built on at least three levels.
-This was done to allow gravity to do much of the work of moving the grain, grist, mash, wort and spent grains.
-It was also important that the fermenting and conditioning tanks be in cellars where the temperature was optimum for the fermenting and conditioning the beer.
+The traditional brewery (the building containing a brewhouse) was built on at least three levels.
+This was done to allow gravity to do much of the work of moving the grain, grist, mash, wort, and spent grains.
+It was also important that the fermenting and conditioning tanks be in cellars where the temperature was optimum for the fermenting and conditioning of the beer.

-Ale can be fermented and conditioned at higher temperature than Lager, but both need cool stable temperatures to produce the best product.
+Ale can be fermented and conditioned at higher temperatures than Lager, but both need cool, stable temperatures to produce the best product.

 Beer preservation and hops